-Yayoi Kusama is an 82-year-old Japanese avant-garde artist known for her obsession with dots, and more recently, for her collaborative designs with Louis Vuitton.
+Yayoi Kusama is a Japanese avant-garde artist known for her obsession with dots, and also for her collaborative designs with Louis Vuitton.
 These large sculptures are Fiberglass reinforced plastic, metal and all-weather urethane paint, from her series Flowers that Bloom at Midnight and Flowers that Bloom Tomorrow.
 (The one above, for example, is approximately 71 x 71 x 105 inches )

 -At Sotheby’s Beyond Limits, 9-foot-tall flower